top of page

 He still never became even close to perfect (and neither am I), because dogs are not machines that can be reprogrammed overnight.
 It is a lot of work to rewire a brain that has a lot of practice rehearsing the old undesirable behaviours.
 Don't ever let anyone tell you differently.
 There is no magic fix.

-Thank you for listening to our story, and feel free to reach out with any questions about consultations, training, presentations, and behaviour help.
+Please reach out regarding any questions about consultations, training, presentations, or behaviour help.

 bottom of page